 Without conclusive evidence at this stage as to whether probiotics could have a therapeutic effect for kidney infections, I would simply suggest that sufferers do everything they can to 'stack the deck' in their favour.
 Supporting the immune system through sensible eating, ensuring proper hydration levels and optimising the intestinal and urinary tract flora would seem to be sensible starting points.
 Detoxifying the body can take a significant load off the immune system and also the elimination organs.

-Women may like to read Dr. Kate's blog 'Probiotics for UTI' here.
+You may also like to read Dr. Kate's blog 'Probiotics for UTI'.